Online Course » LFS08 Frontline Leadership - Training and Staff Development Activities

 Other Courses You May Be Interested In

-MH04 Mental Health - Assessment
+MH02 Mental Health - Participant Empowerment

 Assessments provide us with information that will help us determine the supports and services necessary to help individuals in their rehabilitation and recovery.
-This module introduces you to the different types of assessments that are done, and how they relate to the process of recovery.
+The purpose of this module is to introduce you to the different types of assessments that are done, and how they relate to the process of recovery.

 Forgot Password help button image